 Every Hawaiian Island also has a windward (wet) and leeward (dry) side.
 The trade winds hit the mountains and cool down, releasing moisture and causing frequent showers predominantly on the north and east side of each island.

-Hawaii’s diverse micro-environments mean weather is highly localised.
+Hawaii’s diverse micro-environments mean the weather is highly localized.
 Don’t be surprised if you are driving through rain showers one minute and the sun is shining the very next.
 It’s a very cool experience!

-Hawaii News Now is a great local news source that can keep you up-to-date on Hawaii’s weather during your holiday.
+TIP: Hawaii News Now is a great local news source that can keep you up-to-date on Hawaii’s weather during your holiday.
 Visit their weather page for daily forecasts.
-You can also sign up for weather emails and text alerts (via desktop version of website).
+You can also sign up for weather emails and text alerts (via the desktop version of the website).